Lake freighter: Cargo

 Other destinations include coal-fired power plants, highway department salt domes, and stone docks, where limestone is unloaded for the construction industry.
 U.S.-flagged freighters carried the largest portion of the trade, accounting for two-thirds of all cargo by weight.
 U.S. hulls carried most of the iron, limestone and cement, while Canadian boats carried most of the potash, and almost all of the salt and grain moved on the lakes.

 Destination harbors, ship sizes, and legal restrictions greatly affect the pattern of haulage.
 Large U.S. ships hauled most of the iron ore on the lakes (79%) from U.S. mines to U.S. mills.
 This reflects the requirement of the Jones Act, as well as the industry using large volumes of material while being concentrated in a few large harbor locations.
 Salt and Canadian grain can be hauled to numerous smaller ports of either country on smaller, mostly Canadian, ships, which can also enter the St. Lawrence Seaway with the Canadian ports of Montreal and Quebec City.

 Because of their deeper draft and freshwater's lower buoyancy, salties often take on partial loads.
-Conversely, the Seaway allows smaller lakers to access the Atlantic Ocean.
+Conversely, the seaway allows smaller lakers to access the Atlantic Ocean.
 The larger, newer ships are restricted to the upper lakes.

 Design

 Lakers feature a design distinct from their ocean-going counterparts.
-Because of the R. J. Hackett (1869), lake freighters typically had the bridge and associated superstructure at the bow.
+In part due to the R. J. Hackett (1869), lake freighters typically had the bridge and associated superstructure located at the bow.
 Additionally, a second island would be located over the engine room in the stern.
-In 1974, was the final vessel designed this way.
+In 1974, Algosoo was the final vessel built this way on the Great Lakes.

 Self-unloading freighter discharging bulk cargo at Duluth, Minnesota.